EmpowerRD

 If you claim through the SME scheme, then the amount you receive back is affected by your firm’s financial position.

-If you’re breaking-even then you will receive the minimum amount available through the SME scheme: 18.85% of your R&D expenditure.
+If you’re breaking even, then you will receive the minimum amount available through the SME scheme: 8.6% of your R&D expenditure.

-If you’re profit-making, you can receive up to 25% credit back from your R&D expenditure.
-If you’re loss-making you can receive up to 33.35%.
+If you’re profit-making, you can receive up to 21.5% credit back from your R&D expenditure.
+If you’re loss-making, you can receive up to 18.6%, unless you are a loss-making R&D-intensive SME, in which case you can receive up to 27%.

 Your R&D credit as a break-even company